 Stereolithography (SLA)

-What is Stereolithography Apparatus?
+What is Stereolithography?

 Why would I use this process to create a 3D part?

 In general, SLA printing offers high-fidelity parts for cheaper than more commercial processes like PolyJet printing.
-SLA offers a decent option for purely aesthetic parts and even functional parts that require precision or isotropy (as opposed to anisotropy found in processes like FFF).
+SLA offers a decent option for purely aesthetic parts and even functional parts that require precision or isotropy (as opposed to anisotropy found in processes like FDM).

 Benefits of SLA over other processes: